jacobccooper/artisornis_distribution/Appendix1.md

-Specifically, we import survey data from the region to create concave hulls around points to understand the populations’ distributions, and then compare these concave hulls to ecological niche models and to ecoregion and forest cover layers from the mountain range to compare their size estimations.
+Specifically, we import survey data from the region to create concave hulls around points to understand the populations’ distributions, and then compare these concave hulls to ecological niche models and to 2011 Forest and forest cover layers from the mountain range to compare their size estimations.
 We are specifically trying to determine how much of the species distributions are encompassed in these other data layers, and what is best for estimating the distribution to protect the species.

 Required packages will be noted throughout different sections of the